New South Wales Consolidated Acts

 (b) an eligible Magistrate in the case of an application for a surveillance device warrant authorising the use of a tracking device only.

-(b) subject to this section, must be supported by an affidavit setting out the grounds on which the warrant is sought.
+(b) sets out the grounds on which the warrant is sought, and

-(b) not later than 72 hours following the making of the application, send a duly sworn affidavit to the eligible Judge or eligible Magistrate, whether or not a warrant has been issued.
+(b) within 72 hours after making the application, send a duly sworn affidavit that includes the information required under subsection (3) to the eligible Judge or eligible Magistrate, whether or not a warrant has been issued.

 (6) An application for a warrant is not to be heard in open court.